AndrewEllis93/Print-Tuning-Guide/README.md

         - Low strand count wires / solid core wire will break in the drag chains with repeated bending.
 These breaks usually will not be visible, as they occur inside of the insulation.
         - You should always run your own wire through the drag chains.
 Don't trust the wire that came with anything.
     - Ensure that your wiring is not damaged, shorted, or caught under any screw heads.
 Check continuity.
+- #### Thermal
+    - Ensure that your stepper drivers sticks are getting adequate cooling.
+        - Ensure that they have heatsinks installed on them.
+        - Ensure that they have adequate airflow*.
+            - \* *The v0 does not spec stepper driver cooling by default.
+This is usually fine, as it runs lower motor currents.
+It may be worth trying, though, if you are having issues (especially if you are running higher motor currents.)*
 ### Mechanical
 - Try using z lift (z hop), and [check your prints for signs of overheating](#cooling-and-layer-times).
-Print curling can cause nozzle strikes.
+Print curling can cause nozzle strikes and subsequent layer shifs.
-    - Around 0.2mm of z lift is usually good.
+    - Around 0.2-0.3mm of z lift is usually enough.
+Too much can cause stringing.
 - Ensure that you have good quality motors.
-Some off-brand motors (notably Oukeda) have a history of poor quality.
-You may have to run lower speeds/accels and sometimes higher currents with off-brand motors.
+Some off-brand motors (notably Oukeda*) have a history of poor quality.
+You may have to run lower speeds/accels and sometimes higher currents with off-brand motors.\

-    - Some Oukeda motors have been labeled as "Oukedj".
-They can't even spell their own brand name correctly.
+    <sup>* Some Oukeda motors have been labeled as "Oukedj".
+They can't even spell their own brand name correctly.</sup>
 - Identify which axis the shifting is occuring in by inspecting your prints. \
 The circles represent a printed object shifting in the direction of the arrows.